tulz-app/frontroute/README.md

           // the internal value is a 2-tuple - (Option[String], Option[String])
           // but here, when nesting, you can provide either a single-parameter function that accepts the tuple -
           //   Function1[  Tuple2[Option[String], Option[String]], ?  ]
-          // or the 2-parameter function that accepts elements on the tuple -
+          // or a 2-parameter function that accepts elements on the tuple -
           //   Function2[  Option[String], Option[String], ?  ]
-          renderBookSearchPage(maybeAuthor, maybeTitle)
+          // (this works with tuples of any size) renderBookSearchPage(maybeAuthor, maybeTitle)
       }
     )